Männer haben kein Gehirn

-Männer haben kein Gehirn (Men don't have Brains) is a promotional audiobook by German rock band Die Ärzte.
-It is a sampler of the 2001 "Lese-Tour" (reading tour) "Die Ärzte – Hören, sehen, sagen... nicht! – Die Lesetour" featuring Markus Karg, the author of the official biography "Ein überdimensionales Meerschwein frisst die Erde auf".
-The original promo CD was only released for official fan club members, however, the audio files can still be downloaded from the band's official website.
+Männer haben kein Gehirn (Men don't have Brains) is a promotional recording featuring live recordings from a 2001 reading tour with the German rock band Die Ärzte and Markus Karg, the author of the official biography Ein überdimensionales Meerschwein frisst die Erde auf.
+A CD was released for official fan club members, the audio files can be downloaded from the band's official website.